 Triggers, Symptoms & Treatments

-There are many explanations for your dog's itching, licking and biting.
-The most common reasons of itchy skin in dogs include:
+There are many explanations for your dog's itching, licking, and biting.
+The most common reasons for itchy skin in dogs include:

 - This is an uncommon issue in dogs, yet your furry friend might have an allergy to an ingredient in their food.
 Nutritional dermatitis can cause scratching and skin irritations.
 Digestive issues such as vomiting or diarrhea can also occur.
 If your dog is showing any of these symptoms, it's recommended to book an appointment with your vet.

 - Many dog breeds can develop allergies, which is why this is a common reason for veterinary visits.
 Dogs can have allergies to dander, plants, pollen, or insects, among other allergens that can cause itchy or irritated skin.
 Symptoms other than itching that your dog might display include watery eyes, sneezing, over-grooming or licking, inflamed skin, and rashes.
 Your vet might be able to diagnose the allergy but more severe cases need specialist care.